turingschool/front-end-curriculum/lessons/security-with-jwts.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ
 ```

 This might look familiar to the API Tokens you may have used when interacting with public APIs or third-party services such as Firebase.
-But what does it actually mean?
+A JSON Web Token allows you to identify/authenticate a user in your application by passing a verified string through the header, URL, or body of a request which proves the user is logged in and allowed to access the desired content.
+This content could be an admin dashboard page or a PUT request to manipulate application data.

+Though it's nice that the JWT is so compact and we can simply pass this string of numbers and letters around in a number of ways, it's tough to understand what it actually represents.
+Let's break down the anatomy of a JWT:

+## Structure of a JWT
 JWTs are made up of three distinct parts:

 * Header
 * Payload
 * Signature

 Each of these sections are separated by a `.` in the final format of the JWT, which is represented as a simple string.
+(As shown above.)

 ### Header
 The header usually consists of two pieces of information: the type of token (a JWT, in our case) and the hashing algorithm being used.
 A hashing algorithm is a way to transform a string of characters into a shorter key that represents the original string.
 (Think back to the the URL shortening you did!)
 Hashes are easier and faster to lookup than the original value.
 For example, the header portion of a JWT might represent a JSON object like this: